Tamburasca/fronius2influx/README.md

 # Wallbox: Wattpilot
 Thanks to [Wattpilot](https://github.com/joscha82/wattpilot)
-we implemented parts of their coding to account for monitoring the wallbox.
+we implemented parts of their coding to account for monitoring the energy consumption of the wallbox.
+This implementation is not thoroughly tested yet in the absence of an electric car :flushed:

 # Caveat
 The current setup